yanxx422/Javascript-build-a-server/README.md

 the server is running on port 3000, you can enter `http://localhost:3000/api/image/?name=fjord.jpg&width=200&height=200` on the browser,

-this will show the resized image with width = 200 and height = 200 on the page,
+this will show the resized image with width = 200 and height = 200 (in pixels) on the page,

 and a resized photo will appear in `assets/thumb` folder with the name `200x200-fjord.jpg`